-"It is certified after investigation from the records of the Sub-Registrar.....and the relevant revenue and court records and from the information gathered from the sworn declaration made that the by......and plot No. measuring.....
-Square yards at.... within the of.....is the absolute property Sri/Smt.....
-Son/ daughter of from encumbrances and attachments and Sri/Smt......has a clear and marketable title to the property".
+"It is certified after investigation from the records of the Sub-Registrar.....and the relevant revenue and court records and from the gathered information from the sworn declaration made that the by.....and plot No. measuring......
+Square yards at..... within the of.....is the limits absolute property of Sri/Smt..... daughter Son/ of Sri..... and not joint family property.
+The said property is free from encumbrances and attachments and Sri/Smt..... has a clear and marketable title to the property".